parklez/Half-Life-scripts/README.md

 ```
 alias "obbo" "+use;w 12;-use;+jump;wait;-jump"
 ```
-Example: bind e obbo
+Example: `bind e obbo`

 ##### 800 units/s boost (average)
 ```
 alias "obbo800" "+use;w 7;-use;+jump;wait;-jump"
 ```
-Example bind e obbo800
+Example: `bind e obbo800`

 ##### "On a Rails" forward obbo with shotgun
 ```
 alias obboshoot "+use;w 10;-use;+attack2;+jump;w;-attack2;-jump"
 ```
-Example: bind mouse5 obboshoot
+Example: `bind mouse5 obboshoot`

 How to use: While facing the object, move either left or right as you activate this script.
-Changing the number after 'w' will affect the boost, values around 6 to 16 are good.\
+Changing the number after 'w' will affect the boost, values around 6 to 16 are good.

 #### Gauss 180° Boosting
 ```